10 Mistakes You’re Making With Your Homemade Pizza

 Before placing your pizza dough onto your baking sheet or pizza stone, be sure to sprinkle the surface with cornmeal.
 This will add a rich flavor to your crust while preventing the soft dough from sticking to the pan.
 You can also use cornmeal to keep your dough from sticking to the counter as you stretch it out.

 Using sauce from a jar or can

 If you are already going to the trouble of making your own pizza dough, why smear store bought sauce all over it?
 It’s easy to tell the difference between jarred and fresh sauce, so give your pizza the love it deserves by whipping up your own sauce.
 Keep it easy with this homemade pizza sauce recipe.

 Have you ever sat next to an authentic pizza oven in an Italian restaurant?
 Chances are you were sweating before your meal arrived.
 The perfect pizza needs to be cooked at high temperatures to give it that golden crust you’re after.
 No matter what your recipe calls for, set your oven at 500 degrees and keep an eye on your pie.
 Then try any of these all-time best pizza recipes and be amazed at the taste.

 Skipping the cooling time

 We’ve all had that moment when we dove into a piping hot slice of pizza only to quickly burn our mouths.
 Prevent those painful moments and keep your pizza intact by allowing it to cool for a few minutes after coming out of the oven.
 This will also allow the cheese to set, preventing it from sliding off your slice as soon as you cut it.
+Here are our top picks for pizza cutters.
 When you make one of these top ten pizza recipes, you won’t want to rush the process.